jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 Up next we're going to talk about interfaces.

 _After writing this blog series, I decided I needed to balance out all the negativity of the posts with something positive, so I made a joke programming language to air my grievances with a comedic spin.
 Feel free to check it out: [OK?](https://github.com/jesseduffield/ok).
 If you're intimately familiar with Go's history you might spot some easter eggs_

+## Footnotes

+1. That talk bundled a few different concepts together when deeming the many-packages approach an anti-pattern, so it's hard to say how much the one-struct-per-package part alone is actually frowned upon.
+But I'm fairly confident the community does indeed frown upon trying to break up packages into heaps of subpackages for the sake of restricting privacy scopes.
+And even if that were not the case, the fact you need to go and create separate packages is burdensome.